ronak1311/ronak1311/README.md

 - 👯 I’m looking for `Co-Op/Internship/Full-Time or Freelancing`

-- 💬 Ask me about anything, Except Maths :sweat_smile:
+- 💬 Ask me anything about planes ✈️:

-- 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:
+- 👨‍💻 Life Hack: Learn new tech 🔥: and share what you have learned 🎉:

 - ⚡ Fun fact: I uses tabs over spaces